These brown butter pecan scones are light and crispy and are filled with amazing melt-in-your-mouth flavor.

 Chopped Pecans: Feel free to substitute your favorite nuts.
 The nuts add a great crunchy texture to the scones.

-Brown the butter.
-Slice the butter into pieces and melt it in a light-colored skillet over medium heat whisking constantly.
-Once melted, the butter will begin to foam.
-Continue whisking for about 5-7 minutes, the butter will become a deep amber color.
+Step 1: Slice the butter into pieces and melt it in a light-colored skillet over medium heat stirring or whisking constantly.
+(Image 1) Once melted, the butter will begin to foam.
+(Image 2)

-Remove the browned butter from the heat, and pour it into a bowl.
+Continue stirring/whisking for about 5-7 minutes, the foam will begin to subside and the melted butter will darken to a deep amber color.
+(Images 3 & 4) Remove the browned butter from the heat, and pour it into a bowl.
 Cover and refrigerate until firm.
 This should take about four hours.

 I often brown the butter the night before and refrigerate it overnight.